roar109/GridHelper/README.md

 GridHelper
 ==========

-Javascript small library for creating dynamic tables with javascript.
+Small Javascript library for creating dynamic tables with javascript.
 We need the leatest [Prototype](http://prototypejs.org/) library.

 Example: